KrisD2004/ReadMe/102/class04/README.md

 ## Things i want to know more

-Why are there so many html semantics?
+Why are there so many html semantics